Why am I such a people-pleaser in my relationship?

 This is where most mainstream advice gets it wrong.

-Because despite what your average relationship article or podcast would have you think, people-pleasing is not a communication issue.
+Because despite what your average relationship article or podcast would have you think, people-pleasing is not just a communication issue.

-Or maybe conflict led to withdrawal.
+Or maybe conflict led to immediate withdrawal.

 Let me give you one clear example.